David Huot

-David O. Huot (born April 4, 1942) is a New Hampshire politician who formerly served in the New Hampshire House of Representatives.
+David Oliva Huot (born April 4, 1942) is a New Hampshire politician who formerly served in the New Hampshire House of Representatives.

 His father, J. Oliva Huot was a United States congressman.
 He graduated from the Georgetown law school in 1967, and later worked as a lawyer in Laconia until in 1979, when he was nominated a judge for the Laconia district court by the Governor.